buffermint/landing-blog/source/_posts/10-micro-saas-ideas-in-2021.blade.md

 **What is micro-SaaS?**

 Micro-SaaS is a term used to refer to a software-based service that is smaller than most other traditional SaaS products.
 This is why it can be called a micro-SaaS, as it's smaller in size but has almost the same benefits.
-So if you start looking for Micro SaaS Ideas to innovate out of your business idea then you are at the right place.
+So if you start looking for Micro-SaaS Ideas to innovate out of your business idea then you are at the right place.

-Micro-SaaS is a new way of doing things in the software-as-a-service industry, and it's going to be the next big thing.
-It makes it easier for new businesses to enter the SaaS market without sacrificing quality or growth potential.
+Micro-SaaS is a subset of SaaS.
+Also a new and emerging way of doing things in the software-as-a-service industry, it's going to be the next big thing.
+It is easier for new businesses to enter the SaaS market without sacrificing quality or growth potential.

 **How does Micro-SaaS benefit new businesses?**

 The biggest reason is that it's significantly cheaper than a traditional subscription or license model.
 In addition, you get the chance to look into your customers and expand their experience after they buy your product - which means you can actually see if people are using what you're building.
 You also have the option to change your software based on their feedback, just as you would with a SaaS product.

 Micro-SaaS is becoming more popular as a way to provide better quality services that are easier to launch.
 In this blog, we will help you to fix an idea to get started with.

-The list is long and each idea is growth-worthy and can be turned into a profitable micro-SaaS business.
+Each idea in the list is growth-worthy and can be turned into a profitable micro-SaaS business.

 Here are 10 micro-SaaS ideas in 2021 to fuel your train of thought.